-The Vision 2050 has nine core goals and fifty objectives, to be carried out over the next three decades: 2020-2030, 2031-2040, and 2041-2050.
-Following the long-term vision, the national midterm development strategy was articulated in the "General Guidelines for Medium-Term Development (2020-2025)" and the Government Action Plan for 2020-2024.
+The Vision 2050 has nine core goals and fifty objectives, to be carried out in the next three decades: 2020-2030, 2031-2040, and 2041-2050.
+Following the long-term vision, the national mid-term development strategy was articulated in the "General Guidelines for Medium-Term Development (2020-2025)" and the Government Action Plan for 2020-2024.

 Objective 4.2 of the Vision 2050 is to create an export-oriented economy by promoting the development of priority sectors.
 Within the scope of this objective, the issues and challenges related to value-added mining, strategic mega-projects, manufacturing development, and infrastructure will be addressed.
-Several of the objectives related to mining and heavy industry development outlined in the document are:
+An overview of the objectives related to mining and heavy industry development outlined in the document are below:

 - 4.2.11.
 Develop the mining sector into a responsible economic sector that is environmentally friendly. - 4.2.12.
 Adhere strictly to international standards and norms when putting large mineral deposits into economic circulation. - 4.2.13.
-Develop an environmentally friendly and sustainable heavy industry with valueadded processing of raw mineral commodities and support advancement of various forms of investments. - 4.2.14.
-Put mineral deposits into economic circulation and construct heavy industry industrial complexes. - 4.2.16.
-Construct an oil refinery plant, related infrastructure networks, and a petrochemical plant.
+Develop an environmentally friendly and sustainable heavy industry with valueadded processing of raw mineral commodities and support advancement of the various forms of investment. - 4.2.14.
+Put mining deposits into economic circulation and construct heavy industry industrial complexes. - 4.2.16.
+Construct an oil refinery plant and related infrastructure networks and a petrochemical plant.

-Vision 2050 reiterates focus on the following deposits and complexes to be constructed under Objective 4.2.14.
-The oil refinery is slated to become the foundation for the petrochemical industry.
-In addition, Vision 2050 further focuses on the metallurgy industry and even includes rare earth metals explorations.
+Vision 2050 reiterates focus on following deposits and complexes to be constructed under Objective 4.2.14 but reflects changes in domestic industry, as oil refinery is slated to become a foundation for petrochemical industry and further shows the focus on metallurgy and newly added rare earth related to growth of world green economy:

-Mining deposits:
+- Mining deposits:

-- o Tavan Tolgoi coal deposit
+- Tavan Tolgoi coal deposit

-- o Oyu Tolgoi underground mine
+- Oyu Tolgoi underground mine

 - Dornogobi silicon deposit

 - Tsagaan Suvarga deposit

 - Kharmagtain deposit

 - Lithium deposit

-- Step up exploration and survey work of rare earth elements
+- Step up exploration and survey work of rare earth elements.

-Heavy industry:
+- Heavy industry:

+- Copper concentrate processing plant

+- Oil-chemical, coke-chemical, metallurgical plants

+- Coal-washing plant

-- Copper smelter - Oil-chemical, coke-chemical, and metallurgical plants - Coal handling and preparation plant - o Coal-chemical, coal-energy, and methane gas production and technological park
+- Coal-chemical, coal-energy, and methane gas production and technological park

+- Steel factory